ubc-library-rc/rdm/content/08_Simplified-Data-Management-Plan.md

 This is a free, open-source Canadian tool created by the Portage network (now supported and funded by the Digital Research Alliance of Canada) for preparing DMPs.
 It is available in *both English and French* and allows you to create and export your DMP.

+Choose the **UBC Simplified Template** from the list of available templates.
-Choose the UBC *Simplified template* for UBC researchers.
-This tool follows best practices in data stewardship and walks researchers step-by-step through key questions about data management.
+This tool follows best practices in data stewardship in Canada and walks researchers step-by-step through key questions about data management.

 <p style="margin-top:25px;margin-left:30px;margin-bottom:25px">
 <img src="figures/simplified-DMP.jpg" width="700"/>